sagemath/sagecell/README.md

 # Browser Compatibility

-The Sage Cell Server is designed to be compatible with recent versions of:
+SageMathCell is designed to be compatible with recent versions of:

 * Chrome
 * Firefox